Orlando, Orange County, FL

 Apply temporary protection

 Once the storm passes, cover exposed areas with a blue tarp secured by 2x4s or sandbags.
 Do not nail through the roof membrane.
 For missing shingles, roofing cement can provide a short-term seal.
-Florida law allows emergency tarping without a permit, but permanent repairs require Orange County permits and licensed contractors.
+Florida law allows emergency tarping without a permit, but permanent repairs require Orange County permits and independent contractors.

 5